Kentucky governor sets goal to lift capacity restrictions

 “When we have vaccinated 2.5 million Kentuckians, we will remove capacity restrictions for nearly all venues, events and businesses that cater to 1,000 or fewer patrons,” Beshear said.

-That goal can be reached as soon as 3½ weeks given current vaccine supplies, but "realistically" it's probably going to be achieved in four to six weeks, he said.
+That goal can be reached as soon as three and a half weeks given current vaccine supplies, but “realistically” it’s probably going to be achieved in four to six weeks, he said.

 “But it is all up to us,” the governor said.
 “Every single individual’s choices can get us closer to that normalcy we’ve been looking for.”